vcnt1/etl-pipeline/README.md

 It supports **web scraping of financial news**, **collection of historical economic series**, and **storage in a local DuckDB database** for downstream analytics and dashboards.

+Using DVC, it will save the raw data to `parquet` and the final data to `Duckdb`

 ---

 ## 🚀 Features